heeyashah/heeyashah/README.md

-👋 Hi there :) I’m Heeya Shah
+- 👋 Hi there, I’m Heeya Shah and I'm currently studying biomedical engineering at the University of Waterloo.
-- 🌱 I’m currently studying biomedical engineering at the University of Waterloo
+- 👀 I’m interested in building AI/ML, robotics and software engineering solutions that help revolutionalize healthcare.
-- 👀 I’m interested in developing robust and scalable software solutions for the healthcare or related industry, using a variety of programming languages and technologies
+- ☄️ I'm driven by challenges and the opportunity to help improve people's lives :)
-- 📫 Reach me at heeyashah7@gmail.com
+- 📫 Always looking to connect!
+Reach me at heeyashah7@gmail.com